eviltester/grid-table-editor/README.md

-# Markdown Grid Table Editor
+# Data Grid Table Editor

-A simple Markdown Table Editor
+A simple Data Table Editor that generates Markdown, CSV or JSON.
+It can also be used to interchange data between the formats, supporting editing in the grid.

 - Grid interface
 - drag and drop rows to re-order